Migratory Birds for People

 Newsletter, films, coordination and meetings

-Our 2021 annual meeting will be online, via Zoom.
-MBP members can join on the afternoons of October 11 and 12.
-We will have our usual review of the past year and planning for the next, as well as presentations from MBP members and inspirational external groups.
+Our 2021 annual meeting was online, in the afternoons of October 11 and 12.
+We had our usual review of the past year and planning for the next, as well as presentations from MBP members and inspirational external groups.

-This meeting will have full simultaneous interpretation between French and English.
+This meeting had full simultaneous interpretation between French and English.

 In 2020 we held our first virtual Annual Meeting.
 On 12 November we met, as usual, to review the past year, and plan for the next one, but we even managed some online birding!